mvolkmann/blog/src/smalltalk/41-morphic.md

 row := LayoutMorph newRow.
-row borderColor: Color yellow; borderWidth: 5. row addMorph: (BoxedMorph new color: Color pink). row addMorph: (BoxedMorph new color: Color lightBlue).
+row borderColor: Color yellow; borderWidth: 5. row addMorph: (BorderedBoxMorph new color: Color pink). row addMorph: (BorderedBoxMorph new color: Color lightBlue).
 "By default, the submorphs will be pushed to the left and centered vertically."
 "Center the submorphs horizontally." row axisEdgeWeight: 0.5.